balzac-lang/balzac-doc/docs/source/nutshell.rst

 In order to refers to the participant declarations, the participant name must precede the declaration name, e.g. ``Alice.T`` or ``Alice.name``.

-*Private local declarations* are preceded by the keyword :btm:`private`: a private declaration is visible only within the participant in which is declared.
+*Private local declarations* are preceded by the keyword :balzac:`private`: a private declaration is visible only within the participant in which is declared.
 In the following example the constant ``kA`` is not visible outside the Alice's participant.